fgaudin/chat/README.md

 and visit: http://localhost:8000/api/docs

+## Code organization

+The app uses Django with Django Ninja for the API layer.

+The data model is in `chat/messages/models.py`.

+The chat API is in `chat/messages/api_messages.py`.

+The `chat/messages/api_conversations.py` APIs are some CRUD operations for the agent side.

+Tests are in `chat/messages/tests.py`.

 ## Description of API

 When the customer posts their first message, the frontend would first call `POST /api/messages/`, which takes the following payload: